Intermediary Terms of Business

 - In doing so we will always comply with applicable laws, and where appropriate will amend the information or data so as not to identify the client.

 - We may run relevant searches and checks on you (including your credit worthiness) as we see fit.

 - We reserve the right not to accept business from you, and will not accept it where you are not appropriately authorised.

 - We reserve the right to send communications directly to the client.

-- We reserve the right to vary our privacy notices at any time and will let you know as soon as we can.
+- We reserve the right to vary our privacy notice at any time and will let you know as soon as we can.
 We may choose to use our website to do this.
 Changes will take effect from the date we publish the notification, or if different, from the date specified in the notification unless changes in applicable laws dictate otherwise.

 - We will credit or pay you commission for business that goes in-force and remains in-force.

 - We will set the rate and terms of your commission separately, and may vary these at any time.
 We will let you know about any variation, though not necessarily in writing.

 - Any commission we pay you will follow the principles and rules of our regulator and/or any applicable laws.

 - We may pay your commission in arrears and will provide you with commission statements confirming these payments.